Dr. Cong Zhang

 Newcastle University

-Hi!
-I’m Cong Zhang ([tsʰʊŋ tʃɑŋ], each with a high-level tone (tone number 55, more about my name).
+Hello!
+My name Cong Zhang ([tsʰʊŋ˥ tʃɑŋ˥], Mandarin: or English: , more about my name).
 I am a Lecturer in Phonetics and Phonology at the School of Education, Communication and Language Sciences, Newcastle University, UK.

-I am a speech scientist (or phonetician/laboratory phonologist) specialising in speech prosody, with experience in speech technology and clinical speech research.
+I am a speech scientist (or prosodist/phonetician/laboratory phonologist) specialising in speech prosody, with experience in speech technology and clinical speech research.

-Increasingly, I work at the interface of speech science, AI and Healthcare, exploring how prosodic and other phonetic features can support automatic classifications in real-world applications.
+More recently, I have been working at the intersection of speech science, AI, and healthcare, exploring how prosodic and other phonetic features can support automatic speech analysis and classification in real-world applications.

 Across academia and industry, I am particularly interested in bridging theory, data, and application, and in shaping research directions that make speech science usable beyond the lab.